The internet is just like any other business – you have to invest time and effort in order to make it a success.

 Core Web Vitals is a term used to describe the measurable metrics that are important for measuring site performance.
 They Also assess a user’s experience when loading a web page.

-These metrics are designed to help websites improve their performance and the speed at which they load content in the browser.
+These metrics are designed to help websites improve their performance.
+Along with the speed at which they load content in the internet browsers.

-C.W.V. are standardised user experience metrics that also help developers and online marketing managers understand how users feel about a web page.
-They break down the actual user experience on each web page and make it easier for all website managers to know what visitors like and do not like.
+C.W.V. are standardised user experience metrics.
+Also, helps developers and online marketing managers understand how users feel about a web page.
+They break down the actual user experience on each web page.
+Making it easier for all website managers to know what visitors like and do not like.
 This makes your online business more successful.

 Not sure what Core Web Vitals are?
 That’s ok!
 Keep reading to find out what they mean for your online business.

 What are Core Web Vitals?

 Core Web Vitals is a set of analytics that measure the health and performance of a website.
 These metrics help businesses understand how their websites are performing.
 With them, you will Identify areas for improvement.

 Google focus on C.W.V. metrics to help the marketing team understand user experience.
 These are three areas of user experience are evaluated by Core Web Vitals:

 - Ease of interaction.